-How to Download Your Amazon Order History Report (Updated for 2025)
+How to Download Your Amazon Order History Report (Updated for 2026)

 Follow these easy steps to download your Amazon order history and transaction reports.
 All reports download as CSV files.

-Amazon used to let you download a csv (spreadsheet) file with your entire Amazon order history.
+Amazon used to let you download a CSV (spreadsheet) file with your entire Amazon order history.
 That option has been replaced with a “Request your data” page, which lets you download all different kinds of data, including your order data.

 But instead of one spreadsheet, Amazon divides it into spreadsheets like orders, returns, digital purchases, and so on.
 So getting all that data compiled into one spreadsheet can take some time.